Robertfarb/whiteboarding-curriculum/application-materials/cover-letter/cover-letter.md

 ## Phase 2: Opening Paragraph
 Introduce yourself, the technologies you know, and your interest in the position.

 * If possible, use the hiring manager’s name.
 If you don't know the hiring manager's name, start with "Hi [Company Name] Team”.

 ### Have a GREAT OPENING LINE
 Recruiters receive an enormous amount of materials to read...what will make you stand out right from the beginning?
 If you were a Recruiter what would you rather see?

-I am a software developer with experience in React, Rails, and Javascript.   :-( I am an experienced software developer with a strong knowledge base in React, Ruby, Rails and Javascript (sort of ok) Looking for a rockstar software engineer who knows React, Ruby, Rails and Javascript?
+* I am a software developer with experience in React, Rails, and Javascript.   :-(
+* I am an experienced software developer with a strong knowledge base in React, Ruby, Rails and Javascript (sort of ok)
+* Looking for a rockstar software engineer who knows React, Ruby, Rails and Javascript?
 (Gets attention)

 As you know, in life, you do not get a second chance to make a first impression.
 Grab them in the first sentence.

+**OTHER GREAT OPENERS:**

+* Looking for a rockstar (or knowledgeable or experienced) software engineer who knows React, Ruby, Rails and Javascript?
+I recently saw on ________that you were looking for someone with this knowledge base (or experience) and I would enjoy the opportunity to meet with you to share with you some of my related projects and experience.

+* Collaborating with teams, working efficiently and paying attention to detail is what I do best as a software engineer.
+As a Developer I have (thorough knowledge, experience, skills ) with React, Ruby, Rails and Javascript.
+I recently saw on ________that you were looking for someone with this knowledge and I would enjoy the opportunity to meet with you to share with you some of my related projects (or experience).

+* Looking for an exceptional ** software engineer who knows React, Ruby, Rails and Javascript?**   I recently saw on ________that you were looking for someone with these special skills and I would enjoy the opportunity to meet with you to share with you some of my related projects.

-* **  [This article][cover-letters-article] (and those it links to) can help you brainstorm original content.
+** [This article][cover-letters-article] ** (and those it links to) can help you brainstorm original content.

-* Note:
-  * Don’t call yourself a 'Full Stack' engineer.
+* Note: Don’t call yourself a 'Full Stack' engineer.
 While App Academy trained you in the full stack, calling yourself a 'full stack engineer' in is a little premature because 'Full stack' often means so experienced I can build whatever you throw at me.
-For now just call yourself a web developer.
+For now just call yourself a software engineer or web developer.

 * If relevant, include a sentence about your background (science, engineering, mathematics, CS, finance).
 * Based on the research you’ve done from Phase 0, include a company blurb that show your interest in the company and its values.
 Your company blurb should show *specific knowledge of the industry* or an understanding of *challenges specific to the company*.
 Below are examples:

   * Weak: "I am excited to apply to GeneriCo because we both value awesome products and love traveling."
   * Strong: "I lived abroad, and the best travel experiences were the ones not yet in the Lonely Planet.
 I’d love to contribute to building this experience for other like-minded travelers as a web developer."

   * Weak: "I enjoy shopping online and especially like it when the experience is streamlined like on your site.”
   * Strong: "GeneriCo's userbase is growing fast.
 I've dealt with scaling databases and leveraged my mathematics background to develop faster algorithms that simultaneously enabled further growth and improved user experience."

-  OTHER GREAT OPENERS:

-  Looking for a rockstar (or knowledgeable or experienced) software engineer who knows React, Ruby, Rails and Javascript?
-I recently saw on ________that you were looking for someone with this knowledge base (or experience) and I would enjoy the opportunity to meet with you to share with you some of my related projects and experience.

-  Collaborating with teams, working efficiently and paying attention to detail is what I do best as a software engineer.
-As a Developer I have (thorough knowledge, experience, skills ) with React, Ruby, Rails and Javascript.
-I recently saw on ________that you were looking for someone with this knowledge and I would enjoy the opportunity to meet with you to share with you some of my related projects (or experience).

-  Looking for an exceptional ** software engineer who knows React, Ruby, Rails and Javascript?**   I recently saw on ________that you were looking for someone with these special skills and I would enjoy the opportunity to meet with you to share with you some of my related projects.

 ## Phase 3: Skills Paragraphs

 Based on the research you’ve done earlier, draft a few skills paragraphs that include technical and other skills that show you're an engineer capable of filling their position.
 Your skills paragraph may include:
 * A description of your fullstack, flex or other projects.
 Make sure you provide a live link to the project you’re discussing.
 This might be  similar to your [resume bullet points][bullet-points] but not the exact same wording.
 * A description of your other skills (teamwork, problem solving).
 * A description of your unique background that may be helpful to the company (e.g., the company creates products for real estate agents, and you have a background in real estate).
 * Based on the job description, include the skills paragraphs that are most relevant.
 For example, if the job description lists JavaScript as a key skill, then the paragraph you include should emphasize your knowledge of JavaScript.

 **MAKE IT DISTINCTIVE AND EASY FOR THE RECRUITER** Recruiters have very limited time.
 An idea might be to add BULLET POINTS and BOLD keywords or phrases.
 The idea here is to use some of the top bullet points of their job description and relate it to what you do.
 For example:

 **Their job description bullet point:**
 "You’ll use a diverse set of technologies including Node.js, NoSQL databases, and real-time message delivery systems"

 **Your cover letter bullet point:**
 "On my recent projects wwww.amazingproject.com I employed Node,js, NoSQL databases and have created an efficient and effective real-time message delivery system"

 **BOLD**